 Changes in Mental Status

 As meningitis escalates, some patients experience changes in mental status or personality.
 They may become confused or extremely lethargic, according to Johns.
 “A change in mental status in this situation can usually be described as a decreased level of responsiveness; true lethargy or difficult to arouse,” she says.
 “It’s much more than ‘sleepier than usual.’”
 It is also fairly common for meningitis to cause unusual irritability, according to Greissman.
 Because of the common occurrence of irritability and agitation in young children with meningitis, when this symptom is experience in combination with a high fever it warrants evaluation for meningitis, even when the child does not or cannot report a stiff neck, according to research published in the European Journal of Pediatrics.

+Some people who contract meningitis will develop seizures that typically subside quickly after treatment.
+Seizures associated with meningitis mimic seizures with other causes: The person may stiffen up, experience muscle spasms, or even lose consciousness.
+What sets a seizure apart in meningitis is the cause, according to Johns.
+For instance, with epilepsy, seizures are caused by an abnormal electrical impulse within the brain tissues.
+In meningitis, however, seizures result from the brain being irritated from the infection.
 If your child or loved one is experiencing a seizure, especially in the presence of other symptoms, seek medical help right away.
 Until help arrives, roll the person onto their side, place something soft under their head, and stay with them.
 Do not restrain them or put anything in their mouth, as this could lead to choking.